 In addition to how it tastes, sucanat has a similar brown color as that of date sugar so it should not cause your dishes to have a dramatically different appearance.
 Sucanat consists of crystals and so will dissolve in water.
 As a result, it should work just as well or better than date sugar in most applications.

 Use sucanat as a 1: 1 substitute for date sugar in any dish.

 Light brown sugar will be the easiest to find and least expensive of any of the date sugar substitutes in this post.
 It consists of refined white sugar to which a little molasses has been added to give it the brown color and a mild molasses flavor.

 While it undergoes more processing than the ingredients noted above, its flavor and appearance make it a good substitute for date sugar.
 Light brown sugar also has the butterscotch and caramel flavor that you would get from date sugar.
 Light brown sugar dissolves easily and will work in any dish that requires date sugar.

 Use light brown sugar as a 1:1 substitute for date sugar.

-Maple sugar has stronger butterscotch notes than the other date sugar alternatives on this list, which means that it should provide more of the flavor that you would get from date sugar.
+Similar to maple syrup, maple sugar has strong butterscotch notes.
+Those notes are stronger than the other date sugar alternatives on this list, so it should provide more of the flavor that you would get from date sugar.

-Honey powder consists of dehydrated honey and can bring the honey flavor and sweetness to your dish.
-While it is not exactly like date sugar, it can still provide much of its benefits including a mellow sweetness and complex flavor notes.
+Honey powder consists of dehydrated honey and can bring the honey flavor and sweetness to your recipes.
+While it is not exactly like date sugar in taste (or texture), it can still provide much of its benefits including a mellow sweetness and complex flavor notes.